 Guided hikes at Northern Virginia State Parks are ideal for families, infrequent hikers, and anyone who'd like to explore a park with a group.
 Everyone is also welcome to skip the guided events and create their own First Day Hikes at Virginia State Parks.

-Here are four beautiful Virginia State Parks in Northern VA, all hosting special events and a variety of First Day Hikes.
+Here are four beautiful Virginia State Parks in Northern VA where you can enjoy a variety of First Day Hikes.

 First Day Hikes at Leesylvania State Park

 First Day Hikes at Mason Neck State Park

 Mason Neck State Park has a fun collection of trails from easy to moderate in difficulty.
 Plan your hike with our guide to Mason Neck State Park: Nature and Outdoor Fun.
 In 2023, the park will welcome First Day hikers with a day of ranger-led hikes of varying lengths.

 First Day Hiking Trails at Sky Meadows State Park

 Start the new year with a stunning sunrise when you hike to one of the overlooks at Sky Meadows State Park.
-The gates will open at 5:30 am on New Year’s Day and admission to the park is free all day.
-Later, join a park historian and naturalist for a fun fusion of history and nature.
-The ranger will lead an easy, 2-mile guided hike featuring farmland vistas and forested bottomlands.
-Stop in the Log House for light refreshments after the hike, and tour the historic Bleak House.
-The guided hike begins at 11:00 am.
+The gates open at 5:30 AM on New Year's Day and admission to the park is free all day.

 First Hike Fairfax at County Parks

-- Upload your favorite photo from your January 1st hike to enter the First Hike Photo Contest.
+- Upload your favorite photo from your hike to enter the First Hike Photo Contest.
 There are several categories including a Pets catetgory that's new in 2022.